There are those who talk of Joe DiLullo as an overnight success. If that’s the case, then it’s been a very long night.

 Joe later went on to open Ristorante DiLullo next door to Joseph’s in 1979 (currently Moonstruck) followed by DiLullo Centro in Center City in 1985 – all in addition to owning a development company and partnering with Shadow Traffic.

-And by Joe’s side was his wife Clair, his mainstay throughout his successful journey.
+And by Joe’s side was his wife Claire, his mainstay throughout his successful journey.
 With Joe’s passing in 1994, he’s not able to enjoy the success story that continues today.
 And although Claire continues to realize his dream, she finds comfort in the fact that Joe was able to experience 28 rewarding years of business and, most importantly, witness the fruition of a young man’s dream.
 And she would like to think that somewhere, the mysterious old man was watching the same thing.